jwilsson/spotify-web-api-php/docs/examples/setting-custom-curl-options.md

 // Continue as usual
 ```

-The options you pass using `setCurlOptions` will be merged with the default ones and existing options with the same key will be overwritten by the ones passed by you.
+The options you pass in `curl_options` will be merged with the default ones and existing options with the same key will be overwritten by the ones passed by you.

 Refer to the [PHP docs](https://www.php.net/manual/en/function.curl-setopt.php) for a complete list of cURL options.